truetype911/VxKex/README.md

 - WinDbg (classic from Windows 11 SDK, and preview)
 - Yuzu (gameplay was not tested)
 - Zig
+- Bloody WorkShop 8 2026.0422 mouse detected, modes and cpi changes also detected

 See the **Application Compatibility List.docx** file, which is installed together with VxKex, for more information.